swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 1. For regular functions, the argument label will remain unchanged.
 2. The parameter name will be prefixed with an underscore.
 3. The type of the parameter will be the backing property-wrapper type.
 4. A local computed property representing the `wrappedValue` of the innermost property wrapper will be synthesized with the same name as the original, unprefixed parameter name.
-If the innermost `wrappedValue` defines a setter, a setter will be synthesized for the local property if the mutability of the setter would be `nonmutating`, or if the wrapper is a reference type.
+If the innermost `wrappedValue` defines a setter, a setter will be synthesized for the local property if the mutability of the composed setter is `nonmutating`.
 The mutability computation is specified below.
 5. If the outermost property wrapper defines a `projectedValue` property, a local computed property representing the outermost `projectedValue` will be synthesized and named per the original parameter name prefixed with a dollar sign (`$`).
 If the outermost `projectedValue` defines a setter, a setter for the local computed property will be synthesized if the `projectedValue` setter is `nonmutating`, or if the outermost wrapper is a reference type.

 #### Mutability of composed `wrappedValue` accessors

 The computation for mutability of a wrapped parameter's composed `wrappedValue` accessors will be the same as it is today for wrapped properties.
 The computation starts with the mutability of the outermost wrapper's `wrappedValue` accessor, and then iterates over the chain of composed property wrappers, "composing" the mutability of each `wrappedValue` accessor along the way using the following rules, which are the same for getters and setters:

 * If the next `wrappedValue` accessor is `nonmutating`, then the mutability of the composed accessor is the same as the previous composed getter.
+If the wrapper is a reference type, the accessor is considered `nonmutating`.
 * If the next `wrappedValue` accessor is `mutating`, then the composed accessor is `mutating` if the previous composed getter _or_ setter is `mutating`, since both are needed to perform a writeback cycle.

 If any of the property wrappers do not define a `wrappedValue` setter, then the wrapped property/parameter does not have a setter.